The Top 30 Best Foodie Cities to Travel to in 2023

 Framed by snow-capped Mt.
 Rainier in the distance, Seattle is one of the best foodie cities on the West Coast.
 Offering hungry travelers wild-caught seafood and the original Starbucks location, Seattle will leave you craving seconds and thirds.

-The Pike Place Market, overlooking the dazzling Elliot Bay, is a delicious place to start your tasting tour of Seattle.
+The Pike Place Market, overlooking the dazzling Elliot Bay, is a delicious place to start your tasting tour of Seattle and also a very scenic spot for a date idea in Seattle.
 Here, you can watch fishmongers carve up ruby-red wild salmon or head to nearby Top Pot Doughnuts for a yeasty treat.
 Foodies should also consider a Seattle food tour to explore the best bites in the city.

 8. Denver, CO

-As Colorado’s mile-high city, Denver brags an ever-evolving food scene, featuring classic cocktails served in retro décor, elegant French bites and sizzling Sichuan noodle dishes.
+As Colorado’s mile-high city, Denver foods belong to an ever-evolving culinary scene, featuring classic cocktails served in retro decor, elegant French bites and sizzling Sichuan noodle dishes.